 Do I receive dividends for the fractional share rights?

 Yes.
 Dividends are paid out on whole shares as well as the Fractional Share Rights of that share.

 The dividend paid out on fractional share rights will be the dividend per share issued by the company in proportion to your fractional holding.

 How are Fractional Share Rights held on the EasyEquities platform?

 When an EasyEquities client invests in a fraction of a share (Fractional Share Right), First World Trader (Pty) Ltd (a sister company under our Purple Group Limited holding company) acts as a principal to a contract for difference (CFD) issued to the investor.

-Through that CFD, Joe will have a contractual claim against First World Trader to the economic benefits and risks associated with ownership of Naspers (price movements and dividends) without having to own Naspers directly.
+This CFD gives the investor a contractual claim against First World Trader to the economic benefits and risks associated with share ownership (price movements and dividends) without having ownership rights in the underlying share.

 If over time, an investor enters into enough CFD Transactions with the same underlying share so that he/she acquires rights to 100% of a share, then the CFD Transactions will be closed out, and a whole share will be delivered to you